h4xhor/Kickstart-Windows-on-ESXi/README.md

 ### Kickstart Win2022 BIOS autounattend WinPE ISO on Linux for ESXi

+### Kickstart Win2022 UEFI autounattend Single ISO on Linux for ESXi

 ### Kickstart Win2022 UEFI autounattend WinPE ISO on Linux for ESXi